Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Introduction

 To pursue low damping, we examined 10 nm thick single-layer FMs with asymmetric compositional gradients of ferromagnetic Fe and Ni [Fig.~\ref{fig:SHE}(b)].
 We opted for alloys of Fe and Ni because (1) Fe has the lowest Gilbert damping among elemental FMs~\cite{Schoen2017c, Oogane2006} and (2) Ni has the strongest spin-orbit coupling among elemental FMs~\cite{Du2014b, Keller2019}.
 Considering these attributes, we hypothesized the vertically graded FeNi alloys to be viable single-layer FMs that exhibit low damping \emph{and} strong SOTs for power-efficient devices.

 Our article is organized as follows.
 The nominal structures and the growth conditions of the FeNi films are described in Section~\ref{sec:growth}.
 We present our findings on damping in Section~\ref{sec:damping} and current-induced torques (with particular emphasis on the anti-damping SOT) in Section~\ref{sec:torques}.
 The observed effective damping remains remarkably low -- e.g., $\alpha_{\mathrm{eff}} \approx 4.5 \times 10^{-3}$ even with steep vertical Fe-Ni compositional gradients of $\sim$10 at.\%/nm.
 Moreover, the anti-damping SOT efficiencies in the FeNi alloys are comparable to those in HM/FM bilayers.

-Surprisingly, the SOT efficiency does not correlate with the nominal compositional gradient -- indicating a nontrivial origin for the observed SOT.
+Surprisingly, the SOT efficiency does not correlate with the nominal compositional gradient: we observe comparable magnitudes of anti-damping SOT in FeNi alloys with and \emph{without} the intentional compositional gradient.
+This observation indicates a nontrivial origin for the observed SOT.
 In Section~\ref{sec:depth}, we show depth-profile characterization of composition and lattice strain to gain further insights into the possible underlying mechanism of the SOT.
-In Section~\ref{sec:perspective}, we discuss the likely contribution of a strain gradient to the sizable SOT in the compositionally symmetric single-layer FM, rivaling SOTs in the FMs with steep compositional gradients.
+In Section~\ref{sec:perspective}, we discuss the likely contribution of a strain gradient to the sizable SOT.
 Our work points to the crucial role of an atomic-scale \emph{structural gradient} in enabling a significant SOT.
 This revelation provides a fresh perspective for engineering low damping and strong SOTs for highly efficient nanomagnetic memories and oscillators.